Bipartisan U.S. Senate deal on gun control met with praise from Biden, Democrats - NewsBreak

 The framework is short on detail, compared to the House’s gun control package passed last week.

-The House package would raise the age of purchasing semiautomatic rifles from 18 to 21, create new requirements for storing guns in a home with children, prevent gun trafficking, require all firearms to be traceable and close the loophole on bump stocks , devices that increase the rate of fire of semiautomatic weapons, among other things.
+The House package raises the age of purchasing semiautomatic rifles from 18 to 21, creates new requirements for storing guns in a home with children, prevents gun trafficking, requires all firearms to be traceable and closes the loophole on bump stocks , devices that increase the rate of fire of semiautomatic weapons, among other things.

 “This bipartisan proposal is a first and necessary step to reduce gun violence in our communities,” Sen. Tim Kaine, a Virginia Democrat who was not part of the bipartisan group, said in a statement.
 “Every moment that Congress does not act, another community bears witness to the heartbreaking consequences of gun violence.
 That’s why the Senate must move quickly to pass this long overdue proposal.”